Day 1: Arrival to Tallinn. Accommodation in a hotel of your choice.

-Day 5: A morning tour of Riga.
+Day 5: Morning tour of Riga.
 Afternoon free.

 Day 6: Departure to Klaipeda with an en route stop at the Hill of Crosses and Rundale Palace.

-Day 7: A visit to Curonian Spit with a stop in Nida and Juodkrante.
+Day 7: Visit to Curonian Spit with a stop in Nida and Juodkrante.

 Day 8: Departure to Vilnius via Kaunas.

 Day 9: Vilnius city tour.

 Day 10: Departure.

 Day 1: Arrival in Tallinn, the capital of Estonia and transfer to your hotel.

 Day 2: Morning city tour features the most impressive tourist attractions of Tallinn, one of the purest medieval towns in the Northern Europe and includes a visit to Rocca-al-Mare Ethnographic Museum, showing the life style of 18-19th century.
 Your afternoon is free for independent activities.

 Day 3: Full day tour to Lahemaa National Park to enjoy Estonia’s natural beauty as well its historical, archaeological and cultural heritage.
 Visit to 18th century Palmse manor shows furniture of the period, 17th century distillery, hotel and granary.